 What Makes Golf Carts Unsafe?

 A golf cart is essentially a tiny car with all of the safety features removed.
-Think about it: golf carts lack doors, sides, bumpers, airbags, seatbelts, and usually have a plastic body.
+Think about it: golf carts lack doors, sides, bumpers, airbags, and seatbelts, and usually have a plastic body.
 Considering that they are commonly driven at high speeds across rough terrain, it is surprising that there is absolutely no license requirement for driving one.
 Plus, that does not even take into account the normal maintenance required to ensure that all components like brakes or even the seats are functioning.
-It does not help that alcohol and golf often goes hand in hand, meaning many drivers might be under the influence of alcohol.
+It does not help that alcohol and golf often go hand in hand, meaning many drivers might be under the influence of alcohol.
 At the end of the day, there is very little in the way of regulation when it comes to golf carts, which makes it easy for the negligence of others to cause injury.

 Common Golf Cart Injuries